albertamcaleavey/run-tracker/README.md

 ## Next Steps
-- [ ] allow guests to preview the app by displaying placeholder content for non logged in users
+- [ ] allow guests to preview the app by displaying placeholder content
 - [ ] create a profile page displaying stats such as total miles ran, achievements and most recent run details
 - [ ] display completed goals at the bottom of the goals list
 - [ ] display a logo